 The decision to have a breast lift is personal, and women in Little Rock have this surgery for a variety of reasons.
 Many undergo a breast lift because pregnancy and nursing has taken its toll.
 Others have always been bothered by sagging breasts, and wish to improve their comfort and self-confidence.

 In general, a breast lift is ideal for women who are happy with the size of their breasts but unhappy with the shape and position.
 For those who have lost volume or who want to increase their natural breast size while also correcting sagging, a breast augmentation with lift can achieve this goal.

 The Breast Lift Consultation: Your First Step

 During a consultation, Dr. Branman will examine and evaluate your breasts to determine if surgery can make an improvement.
 He will discuss with you the various factors that can affect your results, such as your age, breast size, breast shape, and skin tone.
 Another topic to discuss is whether breast augmentation at the same time as a breast lift is a good option for you.

-If surgery is an option and you wish to proceed, you may be advised to get a mammogram.
+If breast lift surgery is an option and you wish to proceed, you may be advised to get a mammogram.
 Dr. Branman will also provide specific instructions on surgery preparation, including guidelines on eating, drinking, smoking, and taking or avoiding certain vitamins and medications.

 Are you a candidate for a Breast Lift?